Lois Mailou Jones: 1968–1988

-In 1968, she documented work and interviews of contemporary Haitian artists for Howard University's "The Black Visual Arts" research grant.
+In 1968, Jones documented work and interviews of contemporary Haitian artists for Howard University's "The Black Visual Arts" research grant.

 Jones received the same grant in 1970 as well.
-Between 1968 and 1970, she traveled to 11 African countries, which influenced her painting style.
-She documented and interviewed contemporary African artists in Ethiopia, Sudan, Kenya, Zaire (now known as the Democratic Republic of the Congo, Nigeria, Dahomey (today known as Benin), Ghana, Ivory Coast, Liberia, Sierra Leone, and Senegal.
-Her report Contemporary African Art was published in 1970 and in 1971 she delivered 1000 slides and other materials to the University as fulfillment of the project.
+Between 1968 and 1970, Jones traveled to 11 African countries, which influenced her painting style.
+Jones documented and interviewed contemporary African artists in Ethiopia, Sudan, Kenya, Zaire (now known as the Democratic Republic of the Congo), Nigeria, Dahomey (today known as Benin), Ghana, Ivory Coast, Liberia, Sierra Leone, and Senegal.
+Her report Contemporary African Art was published in 1970.
+In 1971, Jones delivered 1000 slides and other materials to the university to fulfill the project.

-On May 22, 1970, Jones took part in a national day of protest in Washington, DC, that was created by Robert Morris in New York.
+On May 22, 1970, Jones took part in a national day of protest in Washington, D.C., that was created by Robert Morris in New York.
 They protested against racism and the Vietnam War.
-While many Washington DC artists did not paint to be political or create their own commentary on racial issues, Jones was greatly influenced by Africa and the Caribbean, which her art reflected.
+While many Washington, D.C., artists did not paint to be political or create their commentary on racial issues, Jones was greatly influenced by Africa and the Caribbean, which her art reflected.
 For example, Jones' Moon Masque is thought to represent then-contemporary problems in Africa.

 In 1973, Jones received the "Women artists of the Caribbean and Afro-American Artists" grant from Howard University.
-In the same year, she was awarded an honorary Doctor of Philosophy from Colorado State Christian College.
+In the same year, Jones was awarded an honorary Doctor of Philosophy from Colorado State Christian College.

 Her research inspired Jones to synthesize a body of designs and motifs that she combined in large, complex compositions.
 Jones's return to African themes in her work of the past several decades coincided with the black expressionistic movement in the United States during the 1960s.
-Skillfully integrating aspects of African masks, figures, and textiles into her vibrant paintings, Jones became a link between the Harlem Renaissance movement into a contemporary expression of similar themes.
+Skillfully integrating aspects of African masks, figures, and textiles into her vibrant paintings, Jones became a link between the Harlem Renaissance movement and a contemporary expression of similar themes.

-On July 29, 1984, Lois Jones Day is declared in Washington, DC.
+On July 29, 1984, Lois Jones Day was declared in Washington, DC.